Madagascar – UK Tour

-From master puppetry to highly commendable performances, Madagascar the Musical relives and re-invents a well loved film on to the stage.
-We are introduced to recognisable characters in a modern day form, that gauge our attention and provide humour to a variety of audience ages.
+From clever puppetry to highly commendable performances, Madagascar the Musical relives and re-invents a well loved film on to the stage.
+We are introduced to recognisable characters in a modern day form, that gauge our attention and provide humour to all ages.
 Emmy Award winning writer Kevin Del Aguila shows his worth by writing yet another smash adaptation.
 The plot still holds very much true to the film, yet avoiding what could be deemed unnecessary filler considering this predominantly a family and kids theatrical occasion.

-Themes surrounding friendship, teamwork and unification pull in the attention of every spectator, as we view the four zoo animals get accidentally stranded on Madagascar island after an altercation upon escaping from Central Park Zoo.
+Themes surrounding friendship, teamwork and unification pull in the attention of every spectator, as we watch the four zoo animals get accidentally stranded on Madagascar island, after escaping from Central Park Zoo.
 Testing scenarios, dangerous endeavours and a performance packed full of laughs for the old and young cements this story in the catalogue of adaptations that should not be missed.

-Madagascar is being performed at the Liverpool Empire Theatre from the 5th-9th February before it continues its tour in to different locations until the 19th October 2019, so click here to grab your tickets whilst you still can.
+Madagascar is being performed at the Regent Theatre, Stoke until Saturday 28th September 2019 before it continues its tour in to different locations until the 19th October 2019, so click here to grab your tickets whilst you still can.

 Overall I rate this performance 3.5 stars, definitely one for the family, or for those just wanting to watch a highly entertaining and comical piece of theatre.